ricci2511/riccis-homelab-utils/dupescout/README.md

 ## Usage
 The package exposes two functions: `GetResults` and `StreamResults`.
 Both take a `dupescout.Cfg` struct to configure the search.

-- `GetResults` returns a slice of duplicate file paths once the search is complete, essentially blocking until all duplicates have been found.
+- `GetResults` returns a slice of duplicate file paths once the search is complete.
-- `StreamResults` aside from `dupescout.Cfg` also takes a string channel as an argument, to which it sends each duplicate file path as they are found.
-Useful if you want to process the results as they come in instead of waiting for the search to complete.
+- `StreamResults` takes a channel of type `chan string`, to which it sends each duplicate file path as they are found.
+Useful if you want to process the results as they come in instead of getting them all at once when the search is complete.

-Check out [dedupsc](https://github.com/ricci2511/riccis-homelab-utils/tree/main/dedupsc) for an example of how to use this package.
+Check out [dedupsc](https://github.com/ricci2511/riccis-homelab-utils/tree/main/dedupsc) for an example on how to use this package.

 ```go
 package main